EziamakaNV/Decentralized-Star-Notary/README.md

+# Deployed Contract Details
+1. ERC-721 Token Name - Best Star Notary
+2. ERC-721 Token Symbol - BSN
+3. Version of the Truffle and OpenZeppelin used - Truffle = v5.5.12 & OpenZeppelin = 4.6.0
+4. Your Token Address on the Rinkeby Network - 0x8F87A61BFfb4C1EDf7a65d25899a98AaC70C6C25

 # ND1309 C2 Ethereum Smart Contracts, Tokens and Dapps - Project Starter
 **PROJECT: Decentralized Star Notary Service Project** - For this project, you will create a DApp by adding functionality with your smart contract and deploy it on the public testnet.